 - Slowly move your buttocks back and forth over the foam roller until you find a tender spot.

 - Continue this movement over the tender area for 30-60 seconds.

 - Try rolling the foam roller down the back of your upper leg until you find another tender area.

 - Repeat on other side.

 Exercises and stretching can have a positive effect on mobility during pregnancy.
 They can also help decrease pain and dysfunction.
-The 2002 guidelines for physical activity during pregnancy recommend regular exercise for its overall health benefits to both mom and baby.
+The 2002 for physical activity during pregnancy recommend regular exercise for its overall health benefits to both mom and baby.

 Always see your doctor before starting an exercise program to make sure it’s safe.
 Discontinue exercise and seek medical help if you have any of the following symptoms:

 - preterm labor